-The Division of Forestry and Wildlife manages invasive species in order to protect Hawaii’s native species and natural resources.
+The Division of Forestry and Wildlife (DOFAW) manages invasive species in order to protect Hawaii’s native species and natural resources.
 In Hawaii, invasive species are those that are both

 - not native to Hawaii (i.e., species that were introduced by human assistance rather than by their own means of introduction), and

 - harmful to the environment, economy, and/or human health.

 It is important to note that not all introduced species are considered invasive, only those that cause environmental or economic harm, or harm to human health.
 Regardless of whether or not a species is considered “invasive,” Hawaiʻi Administrative Rules (HAR) Chapter 124 prohibits the release of introduced wildlife (see HAR Chapter 124 for more information or for exceptions).
 Due to the prevalence of invasive species as an environmental concern, many of the projects managed by DLNR DOFAW include components relevant to invasive species issues.
 The links below provide more information on invasive species as a problem in Hawaiʻi and on DOFAW’s role in invasive species management.

 - Report an Invasive Species: If you see an invasive species, you can report it to the 643PEST network, which is comprised of the 643-PEST telephone hotline (which directs to the Hawaiʻi Department of Agriculture), the 643pest.org website, or the 643PEST mobile app.
 The website and mobile app are designed to help route reports to the appropriate responding agency, if a response is determined to be necessary.